Kelly Clarkson

-Early life and career
+Early life, education and career

-Kelly Brianne Clarkson was born on April 24, 1982, Fort Worth, Texas, to Jeanne Ann (née Rose), a first-grade English teacher, and Stephen Michael Clarkson (1951–2018), a former engineer.
-She has an older brother, Jason, and an older sister, Alyssa.
+Kelly Brianne Clarkson was born on April 24, 1982, in Fort Worth, Texas, to Jeanne Ann, a first-grade English teacher, and Stephen Michael Clarkson (1951–2018), a former engineer.
+She has two older siblings; Jason and Alyssa.
 The three have two younger half-brothers from their father's second marriage.
 Stephen and Jeanne divorced when Clarkson was six years old, whereupon her brother went to live with their father, her sister went to live with an aunt, and she stayed with their mother.
 Clarkson's mother later married Jimmy Taylor.
 Clarkson is of English, Welsh, Irish, and Greek descent.
 Jeanne is a descendant of Republican state senator Isaiah Rose (Rose's background was discussed on Clarkson's episode of Who Do You Think You Are? in 2013).
 Clarkson was raised Southern Baptist.
 She has said, "I always grew up in church.
 I was the leader of our youth group.
 I've always grown up pretty close to church and with God.
 But I think I've just gotten a lot closer just because He's the only one I can lean on."
 She later said of her upbringing, "My family was highly conservative; I had to go to church on Sunday and Wednesday."

 Clarkson grew up in Burleson, Texas and was educated at Pauline Hughes Middle School.
 In the seventh grade, the school's choir teacher, Cynthia Glenn, overheard her singing in a hallway and asked her to audition for the school choir.
 Clarkson told her she had never received any professional vocal training.
 Clarkson graduated from Burleson High School in 2000, where she performed in several musicals, such as Annie Get Your Gun, Seven Brides for Seven Brothers, and Brigadoon.
 Clarkson started voice training, hoping to secure a college scholarship in music.